What has to work together

 HVAC search demand changes with weather, service area, job type, and speed.
 Stan Consulting manages Google Ads so AC, heating, emergency service, maintenance, replacement, and commercial HVAC demand do not all fight inside one account.

-How Google Ads for HVAC turns repair and replacement searches into booked jobs works when the service is tied to the full revenue path: source, page, offer, proof, tracking, follow-up, and the sales action the business needs.
-The page should explain how the work turns marketing activity into calls, quote requests, booked jobs, and follow-up, then route the buyer to the matching start request.
+Google Ads for HVAC turns repair and replacement searches into booked jobs when the source, page, offer, proof, tracking, follow-up, and sales action operate as one revenue path.
+The work should produce calls, quote requests, booked jobs, and follow-up and give the buyer a clear next step.

-The page should make clear what changes in the marketing path: the source, page, offer, proof, tracking, follow-up, and sales action behind calls, quote requests, booked jobs, and follow-up.
+The work connects the source, page, offer, proof, tracking, follow-up, and sales action behind calls, quote requests, booked jobs, and follow-up.

 Seasonal separation